 NOAA has begun implementation of the Geostationary Extended Observations (GeoXO) program, the satellite series that will follow GOES-R. GeoXO completed the System Requirements Review and was baselined by NOAA and its parent Department of Commerce in 2022.
-The GeoXO program was baselined as a constellation of three satellites: East and West satellites, at 75W and 137W longitude respectively, will carry an Imager, Lightning Mapper, and Ocean Color instrument.
-An additional Center satellite at 105W will manifest a Sounder and Atmospheric Composition instrument.
-Phase A Studies with industry for the instruments (GXI, GXS, ACX, LMX and OCX) and the spacecraft were completed in 2023 and helped to define performance, risks, costs, and development schedule.
+Phase A Studies with industry for the instruments and the spacecraft were completed in 2023 and helped to define performance, risks, costs, and development schedule.
 The results of the studies were used to set performance requirements for the development contracts.
-Implementation contracts for the Imager and Sounder were awarded in 2023, and contracts for the remaining instruments and spacecraft will be awarded in 2024.
-The GeoXO program is planning its first launch in 2032.
+Implementation contracts for two of the instruments, the Imager and Sounder were awarded in 2023, and contracts for the remaining instruments and spacecraft were awarded in 2024.
+In 2025-26, the GeoXO program will re-baseline and is expected to restructure the constellation configuration to prioritize weather observations to ensure operational continuity.
+The GeoXO program is planning its first launches in 2032 and 2034.